EvHaus/doby-grid/README.md

 Additionally, there are several other key differences.
 Doby Grid:

 - supports variable (and re-sizable) row heights
-- has more useful and consistent event triggers
-- provides a way to interact with cell and row DOM elements without compromising on performance
 - provide easy access to common functionality such as cell range selection, grouping or editing without the need to write "plugins"
 - integrates with Backbone Models and Collections
+- comes in a single AMD-supported library, instead of various pieces that need to be compiled together
 - does *not* support jQuery UI Themes
-- comes in a single AMD-supported library, instead of various pieces that need to be compiled together

 Doby Grid tries to find a balance between performance and usability while offering developers ways to control which features they want to enable at a potential performance cost.